shivamanipatil/gsoc-2020-report/README.md

 ## Work done

-This contains the work done during various phases and links docs/commits/merge requests generated.
+This contains the work done during various phases and links to docs/commits/merge requests generated.

 ### Community bonding